jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 <a name="fig-7">**Figure 7**</a> - *Same as [Figure 6](#fig-6) but zoomed in on
 the pulse phase range 0.65-0.75.
 Now the substructure also becomes available here.*

+At this point one would refine the interval even more to have only "on-bins".
+As in regular observations, the following steps are then to run `tconvert` and `j2ms2` to create fitsidi files that can then loaded into your favourite data reduction and calibration tool.

 ## Current & future developments